 The comments and recommendations from organizations and individuals who respond to the Federal Register Notices are likely to comprise the bulk of the information the SOC Policy Committee will use in making recommendations to OMB.
 Proposal Major Occupation Group: 29-0000, Health Care Practitioners and Technical Occupations

-Minor Occupation Group: Health Information Technology (Health IT)
+Minor Occupation Group: Health Information Technology (Health IT) or should it be Health Informatics?
+Needs to be both?

-Broad Occupation: 1) Clinical Health IT 2) Health Informatics/analytics/information management 3) Health IT Systems Support
+Broad Occupation: (Check PWC report) 1) Clinical Health IT or Informatics?
+(Nursing, Medical, Dental, Pharmacy, Laboratory, ) – should it be in this minor occupation group or the respective clinical groups – effect on pay grade 2) Health Informatics/information management 3) Health IT Systems Support

+4) Public Health Informatics – CDC/APHA

+5) Biomedical Informatics

+6) Analytics

+7) Consumer Health Informatics

 Detailed Occupation: Provide descriptions for each of the above (1-3).
 Input Requested by the SOC Policy Committee When considering recommendations for the 2018 revision, especially recommendations for new occupations, the SOC Policy Committee needs information to help it evaluate recommendations in light of the Classification Principles and Coding Guidelines.
 The following types of information are particularly important: 1.
-Nature of Work Performed What duties do workers in the occupation perform ?
-The term "health information technology" (health IT) is a broad concept that encompasses an array of technologies and processes to store, share, and analyze health information.
+Nature of Work Performed What duties do workers in the occupation perform ? while maintaining professional boundary, complexity of communication and teamwork; The term "health information technology" (health IT) is a broad concept that encompasses an array of technologies and processes to store, share, and analyze health information.

 Critical Work Functions

-These will be a major point of discussion at the focus group

 What duties are frequent but not performed by all workers and might be identified as “may” statements in the occupation definition?

 a) Clinical Health IT/Health Care: